c

 Maggies and Tallac Peaks, Cascade Lake from just North of Phipps Pass.

-We see the long crest line of Maggies Peaks bending to the Southwest, making up the Southeastern and Southern sides of the beautiful basin holding the Velma Lakes.
-From our position here we are just seeing the most Northeastern end of this grand basin where it drains into Lake Tahoe via Eagle Creek.
+From our position here we are just getting a glimpse of Maggies Peaks and the most Northeastern end of this nifty Velma Lakes basin where it drains into Lake Tahoe via Eagle Creek.

 Phipps Pass Posted